WardWitt/RPiAnalogClock/README.md

 Raspberry Pi OS (other) > Raspberry Pi OS Lite 64-bit Attach a keyboard before first boot, select “Other” when presented with the keyboard configuration and choose the US layout.
 Enter user and password (admin is suggested).

-## Fixed IP address if needed
-    sudo nano /etc/dhcpcd.conf
-Edit and uncomment the “Example static IP configuration” to suit your environment.

 ## Upgrade to latest OS
     sudo apt-get update
     sudo apt-get upgrade